Sport in Wales

 Sport in Wales plays a prominent role in Welsh culture.
 Like the other countries of the United Kingdom, Wales enjoys independent representation in major world sporting events such as the FIFA World Cup and in the Rugby World Cup, but competes as part of Great Britain in some other competitions, including the Olympics.

 The Millennium Stadium is the largest stadium in Wales.
 Located in Cardiff, it is the home of the Wales national rugby union team with a capacity of 74,505.
 It was the temporary location for English football and rugby league finals during the redevelopment of Wembley Stadium.

 The Cardiff City Stadium is currently the home of the Wales national football team.

 Sport Wales is responsible for sport in Wales.

 In 2008/09, Cardiff had the highest percentage (61%) of residents who regularly participated in sport and active recreation out of all 22 local authorities in Wales, whereas Rhondda Cynon Taf had the lowest (24%).

 Native Celtic sports

 The native games that developed in Wales share a Celtic heritage with coeval sports in Cornwall, Scotland and Ireland.
 A number of sports are recorded, including variations of 'village football', 'bat and ball' and 'hand ball' games.
-The most prominent native sports to survive into modern Welsh history are Cnapan, Bando and Pêl-Llaw.
+The most prominent native sports to survive into modern Welsh history are Bando, Cnapan and Pêl-Llaw.